KevGildea/KevGildea.github.io/_posts/2021-03-07-Skew-Axis-Vector-Mapping.md

 ---

 ### Background
 This post requires some background knowledge of theoretical undepinnings of the 3D rotation group, or the special orthogonal group in three dimensions (i.e. SO(3)).
-This is an area of Linear Algebra in which special orthogonal matrices are used in 3 three-dimensional Euclidean space.
-This is widely used for representing object orientations in 3D space.
+This is an area of Linear Algebra in which special orthogonal matrices are used in three-dimensional Euclidean space.
+This is widely used for representing object orientations.
 For example, the orientation of one coordinate system represented using basis vector e<sup>2</sup> can be represented wrt. another coordinate system e<sup>1</sup> by multiplying the latter by a 3x3 rotation matrix [A<sup>21</sup>].
 If we know the orientations of both of these coordinate systems wrt. a 3<sup>rd</sup> coordinate system e<sup>0</sup>, i.e. the global coordinate system, then we can find [A<sup>21</sup>].